 Chetna is the Anglian Water Research Coordinator (AWRC) and the Co-convenor of the Integrated Water Management Option (IWMO) (Environmental Technology MSc programme, Centre for Environmental Policy) at Imperial College London.
-Chetna works at the science and business and science and policy interface,
+Chetna works at the science and business interface, and the science and policy interface.

-Prior to this, Chetna worked as a Research Technician in the Department of Life Sciences on a EPSRC multidisciplinary project, focused on research specialising in the biochemistry and mycology of cellulases in the presence of ionic liquids for second generation biofuels, for over three years.
-As well as training students and specialising in High Pressure Liquid Chromatography for a large research group.
-From this, Chetna valued the importance of multi-disciplinary and holistic collaborations to tackling some of the most pressing environmental and social challenges.
+Prior to this, Chetna worked as a Research Technician in the Department of Life Sciences on a EPSRC funded multidisciplinary project.
+Managing several research projects, her primary research focused on biofuels, where she specialised in the biochemistry and mycology of cellulases and the enzymatic hydrolysis of lignocellulosic biomass in ionic liquids, for over three years.
+As well as her research projects, Chetna helped to maintain two laboratories, trained students and Post docs and implemented SOPs.
+Chetna also managed a High Pressure Liquid Chromatography analytical machine for a large research group.
+From this, Chetna valued the importance of multi-disciplinary (chemistry, chemical engineering and biochemistry) collaborations to tackling some of the most pressing environmental and social challenges.

 Equality, Diversity and Inclusion across all levels is important to Chetna and she sits on the department's Equality, Diversity and Inclusion subcommittee.